shrektao/proxy/README.md

     $ newt install
 ```

-3. Build the blinky app for the sim platform using the "my_blinky_sim" target
+3. Build the ble_tgt app for the redbear platform using the "ble_temp_sensor" target
 (executed from the blinky directory).

 ```no-highlight